 Residents may vote by absentee ballot for any election.
 Absentee ballots will be available 46 days prior to the election.
-For the Municipal Election on November 7, 2023, absentee ballots are available starting September 22, 2023.
+For the Municipal Election Nov 7, 2023, absentee ballots are available starting Sept 22, 2023.
 Learn about your voting options below.

 Vote Absentee In Person

-The in person absentee ballot process from Sep 22 through Oct 30 involves the use of envelopes.
-The entire absentee balloting process can be completed in person at Golden Valley City Hall, 2nd floor, 7800 Golden Valley Road.
+The in-person absentee ballot process from Sept 22 through Oct 30 involves the use of envelopes.
+The entire absentee balloting process can be completed in person at Golden Valley City Hall, 2nd floor, 7800 Golden Valley Rd.
 City Hall is open Monday through Friday, 8 am to 4:30 pm.

 To vote absentee, voters must fill out an application when arriving at City Hall.
 Election workers will review the application and issue a ballot to vote on site.

 Direct balloting allows residents to vote in person and place their ballots through a tabulator (just like on election day).
 Voters must fill out an application when arriving at City Hall before a ballot can be issued to the voter.
 This process is available 18 days before an election.
 For the 2023 Municipal Election, direct balloting (early voting) begins Friday, Oct 20.

 Direct balloting hours at Golden Valley City Hall, 2nd floor, 7800 Golden Valley Road: